 Massage methods vary, but general recommendations stress finding the appropriate setting and using appropriate techniques.

-Some parents use a warm (not hot) natural oil such as vegetable or olive oil.
-Slowly rub a little over the baby's body.
+Some parents find it useful to rub a little oil over the baby's body.
 Move your palms in clockwise, rhythmic circles on the baby's abdomen.
 Use only light pressure.

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.